Technical reasons to choose FreeBSD over GNU/Linux

 Jails were introduced in FreeBSD in version 4.0 on March 14, 2000.

-The FreeBSD jail is an OS-level virtualisation that allows you to install a FreeBSD-derived system into several independent mini-systems called jails.
+The FreeBSD jail is an OS-level virtualization that allows you to install a FreeBSD-derived system into several independent mini-systems called jails.
 The systems running in jails all share the same kernel and system resources and as a result there is very little overhead.

 The need for the FreeBSD jails came from a small shared-environment hosting provider's (R&D Associates, Inc.'s owner, Derrick T. Woolworth) desire to establish a clean, clear-cut separation between their own services and those of their customers, mainly for security and ease of administration.
 Instead of adding a new layer of fine-grained configuration options, the solution (developed by Poul-Henning Kamp) was to compartmentalize the system, both its files and its resources, in such a way that only the right people are given access to the right compartments.